Wei-V-Zhou/Linux-----/README.md

 `clear`,　`exit`, or `docker exec -it bioinfo_tsinghua bash`...

-#THANKS FOR YOUR LISTENING!!!
+# THANKS FOR YOUR LISTENING!!!
->Welcome to my github [https://github.com/Wei-V-Zhou] for further discussion
+>Welcome to my github [Wei Zhou](https://github.com/Wei-V-Zhou) for further discussion